 Yes you can, is the quick answer, but the slightly longer answer is that it can be considerably harder than if you were qualified or have maintained your qualification.

-By way of example we have a number of conveyancing executives with over 20 years experience who are not qualified.
+By way of example, we have a number of conveyancing executives with over 20 years experience who are not qualified.
 They may have partly done the legal executive qualification some years ago but never finished it.
-There can be a whole host of reasons for this but there are a significant number of non-qualified conveyancers out there who are highly experienced and quite capable at managing large conveyancing caseloads by themselves.
+There can be a whole host of reasons for this but there are a significant number of non-qualified conveyancers out there who are highly experienced and quite capable of managing large conveyancing caseloads by themselves.